MechanicalRock/twitter-blurb-generator/module2/README.md

 For the purpose of this workshop, we have provided you with OpenAI credentials, saving you from the hustle of going through the sign-up process.

+If you want more infomation, heres the docs to the [OpenAI API](https://platform.openai.com/docs/guides/chat/introduction) docs

 #### Place the OpenAI key into your environment variables

 Next.js provides native support for managing environment variables, offering the following capabilities: